Tougher hate crime laws in Maryland, higher gas taxes in D.C. and more liberal scooter laws in Virginia

 The more than 300 laws taking effect in Maryland include tougher penalties for strangulation, which domestic violence advocates say could help authorities intervene before situations turn fatal, and repealing the state’s antiquated sodomy laws, which the Supreme Court invalidated for consenting couples nationwide in 2003.

-Many businesses have already switched to compostable or recyclable containers, partly driven by local bans on foam but also by consumer demand for more sustainable options.
+Many businesses have already switched to compostable or recyclable containers, partly driven by local foam bans but also by consumer demand for more sustainable options.
 Ban advocates argued the foam damages the environment, clogging up waterways and filling landfills with trash that is not fully biodegradable.
 Gov. Larry Hogan (R) declined to sign the bill in 2019, letting it become law without his signature.

 Laura Vozzella contributed to this report